sboerwinkle/bounce_brawl/README.txt

 -Hosting

 Go to manage players and add as many "NETWORKED PLAYER"s as you want.
-Go to the main menu and hit the host key.
+Go to the main menu and hit the host key (H).
 On the manage players screen, the slots will change from grey as people connect.
 Start a level to begin the lan party.

 Bear in mind that every time you end a level, you will have to start hosting again.

 -Connecting

-Go to manage players and make sure either "PLAYER 1" or both "PLAYER 1" and "PLAYER 2" are present, depending on how many people are playing on your end.
-Go to the main menu and hit the connect key.
+Go to manage players and make sure one or both of "PLAYER 1" and "PLAYER 2" are present, depending on how many people are playing on your end.
+Go to the main menu and hit the connect key (C).
 If everything goes well, you should quickly see "ACKNOWLEDGED".
 Then wait patiently.

 ----Achievements----